vokal/dominatr-grunt/README.md

 - #### `/modules/mocks`
   The `mocks` directory is special in that it is excluded in all environments except `local`.
 It is also excluded from code coverage reports since it is code not being included in a deployment.

-  While this is not the appropriate place to discuss _how_ to use mocks, know that a `/modules/mocks/index.js` file is included by default when running locally and any support files should be `require`d from that point.
+  While this is not the appropriate place to discuss _how_ to use mocks, know that a `/modules/mocks/index.js` file is included by default when running locally and any support files should be included with `require` from that point.

 - #### Other Script Files
   All other subfolder script files should include a `module.exports` value so that it can be required by the module `index.js` or alternate declaration file.
 For most angular singletons, the format will look similar to the following: